Timber Point Trail

 Canoe and Kayak

-The Little River at the end of Granit Point Road, Biddeford, ME is one of the approved areas within Rachel Carson NWR where non-motorized canoes and kayaks can launch and land in support of wildlife observation and fishing during daylight hours only.
+The Little River at the end of Granite Point Road, Biddeford, ME is one of the approved areas within Rachel Carson NWR where non-motorized canoes and kayaks can launch and land in support of wildlife observation and fishing during daylight hours only.
 Please be mindful that while traveling through the refuge we ask that you remain in your boats and do not venture onto land which is vital habitat for migrating birds and other creatures.
 Please plan ahead and know the tides, as much of the marsh is not navigable during low tide.
 Marine charts will help identify the main channels and prevent you from getting lost in the maze of creeks and channels.

 Guided Nature Walks